Dog Tug Toy Safety Guide: How to Choose and Use Tug Toys Safely

 Yes.
 A puppy rope toy can help soothe teething discomfort, but the rope must be durable enough not to break apart.

-Safe tug toys for large dogs should have:
+Safe tug toys for large dogs should have thick rope construction, strong materials, and a larger overall size.

 Inspect tug toys every 1–3 months if used frequently.
-Replace them immediately if damage appears.
+Replace immediately if any damage appears.

 A good dog tug toy should do more than just entertain your dog.
 It should support healthy play, strengthen the bond between you and your pet, and most importantly, keep your dog safe.